tu2/os_specific/os/README.md

 # OS specific configuration files

-This repository contains the necessary commands for a basic installation and configuration of OpenBSD
+This repository contains some files with the necessary commands for a basic installation and configuration of some operating systems I use.
+For the time being it's only about OpenBSD but more files will be added later.

 As always, the best source of inspiration is [openbsd's faq](http://www.openbsd.org/faq/index.html).